department-of-veterans-affairs/va.gov-team/products/identity-personalization/my-va/forms-status-on-My-VA/FE-documentation-MVP.md

 # Forms Status on My VA MVP Frontend Documentation
 Last updated: outline and draft cards info added July 30, 2024

-This FE documentation outlines all possible status cards that appear in the Benefit applications and forms section on My VA: drafts, pending/submitted, action needed, submitted
+This FE documentation outlines all possible status cards that appear in the Benefit applications and forms section on My VA: drafts, submission in progress, received, and action needed

 ## When to show the ‘Benefit applications and forms' section
 We show this section for every LOA3 user.